 The TCI program was groundbreaking when established; however, today six weeks is far below the standard set by paid family leave laws in other states.
-Policies in other states range from eight to 12 weeks.
+Policies in other states range from eight to 12 weeks with the vast majority of state paid family leave programs providing 12 weeks".
+The chart this year has two additional states both of which provide 12 weeks and the DC program increased from 8 to 12.

 The length of leave matters for family health and child development.
-Public health experts recommend a minimum of 12 weeks, and preferably 6 months, of leave for new parentsiii.
-Relationships with parents and other caregivers are critical to a baby's early development, shaping the architecture of the developing brainiv.
-Developing these relationships takes timev.
-Sufficient time is essential for establishing breastfeeding, attending well-child medical visits, and ensuring that children receive all necessary immunizationsvi.
-Adequate leave time is also associated with a reduced risk of post-partum depressionvii.
+Public health experts recommend a minimum of 12 weeks, and preferably 6 months, of leave for new parents".
+Relationships with parents and other caregivers are critical to a baby's early development, shaping the architecture of the developing brainiii.
+Developing these relationships takes timeiv.
+Sufficient time is essential for establishing breastfeeding, attending well-child medical visits, and ensuring that children receive all necessary immunizationsv.
+Adequate leave time is also associated with a reduced risk of post-partum depressionvi.